 House panel to hold key impeachment vote, after day of all-out sparring and intrigue

-House Judiciary Committee Democrats were set to hold a key vote to adopt the two articles of impeachment against President Trump, following an ongoing all-day marathon hearing in which seemingly no topic -- from Hunter Biden's drug use to a Republican congressman's past drunken-driving arrest -- was off-limits.
+House Judiciary Committee Democrats were set to hold a key vote to adopt the two articles of impeachment against President Trump, following an ongoing all-day marathon hearing in which seemingly no topic -- from Hunter Biden's rampant drug use to a Republican congressman's past drunken-driving arrest -- was off-limits.

+In a striking moment, Rep. Hank Johnson, D-Ga., claimed that Ukrainian President Volodymyr Zelensky looked "as if his daughter was downstairs in the basement, duct-taped" when he publicly undermined Democrats' case by sitting across from Trump at the United Nations in September and declaring that he felt no undue pressure from the president to conduct any political investigations.

+"There's an imbalance of power in that relationship," Johnson said, as some attendees laughed.

 There was even some intrigue during breaks in the proceedings when a member of the media was caught on camera furtively taking a photograph of Democrats' private documents.
 He was later escorted out of the Capitol building. ("Media spy games," House Intelligence Committee ranking member Devin Nunes, R-Calif., wrote on Twitter.)